A roundup of Italy's 'Scripta Scelera' raids - Freedom News

 ~ Bezmotivny #1

-On August 8th of this year the boot stamped, arriving at the doors of 10 comrades spread across the Italian peninsula who were in possession of that most dangerous of weapons: a printing press.
+On August 8th of this year, the boot stamped, arriving at the doors of 10 comrades spread across the Italian peninsula who possessed the most dangerous weapon: a printing press.
 The “anti-terrorist” operation bore a grandiloquent name, “Scripta Scelera,” and the Genoa prosecutor’s office (led by Federico Manotti, a man better known for anti-mafia work), the General Investigations and Special Operations Division (DIGOS) of La Spezia and the Regional Anti-Mafia and Anti-terrorism Directorate (DNA) all participated.

-In addition to raids on several private homes, the main target was an anarchist cultural centre and collective, the Gogliardo Fiaschi Anarchist Cultural Circle – a historic venue which has existed in Carrara since the 1970s.
+In addition to raids on several private homes, the main target was an anarchist cultural centre and collective, the Gogliardo Fiaschi Anarchist Cultural Circle – a historic venue in Carrara since the 1970s.
 Magazines, books, pamphlets, posters and computer media were seized.

 The detainees, including five who are under house arrest and five who must live under curfew (one application for preventative custody was downgraded at a September 6th hearing), are charged with the crimes of association for the purpose of terrorism (art.
-270 of the Penal Code ), instigation and apology of terrorism (art.
-414 CP) and offenses against the honour and prestige of the President of the Republic (art.
+270 of the Penal Code), instigation and apology of terrorism (art.
+414 CP) and offences against the honour and prestige of the President of the Republic (art.
 278 CP).

 “The will of the Public Prosecutor’s Office, which claims to be born from the fight against fascism, is in perfect continuity with the legacy of historical fascism.